 Theoreau focuses on very little things, like the shape of a leaf or sunlight to trees or birdsong and those little things are still open to all of us.

 Thomas is hoping that as we return to travel, we do so mindfully.
 “The big thing I want people to take from the book is not just to travel, but to think about how our travels fit into the bigger picture of historical travelling and the travelling that’s going on now.
 Lockdown is a weird period, but in general, humans are travelling the globe all the time – it’s a constant network of crisscrossing trips, and I want people to think about their position in that network.”

 In terms of making sure you find otherness as you travel, there’s possibly no better way than by taking philosophy with you as you go.
 “Philosophy is really good at making familiar things seem unfamiliar,” says Thomas.
 “And I absolutely think philosophy can do that with travel and with maps and day-to-day objects you don’t think about very much.
 When you’ve turned philosophy on them they suddenly become these really peculiar creatures with layers.”

 Maybe just don’t make that familiar thing a McDonald’s or a Starbucks.
 We’re sure there’s far more exciting local cuisine to discover – both in Seoul and the rest of the world.

-Emily Thomas’ ‘The Meaning of Travel: Philosophers Abroad’ was published by Oxford University Press, and is available online and from indy bookshops now.
+Emily Thomas’ ‘The Meaning of Travel: Philosophers Abroad’ is available online and from indy bookshops now.